-Provision type Cost of maintenance for a 20-year period

-(per Square Metre)
+Provision type Cost of maintenance for a 20-year period (per Square Metre)

 Less than 0.1 ha £23.51

 POS 0.1 to 1 ha £16.88

 Greater than 1 hectare £11.23

-Provision type Annual cost Play space £1,500
+Provision type Annual cost Play space (per each LEAP and NEAP - LAPS not included) £1,500

-Step 6 Identify sites which could benefit from an offsite contribution -- --
+Step 6 Identify sites which could benefit from an off-site contribution Step 6 Identity sites which could benefit from an on-site contribut

-The new population arising from the development will result in increased demand to existing forms of provision; subsequently offsite contributions need to be used to enhance the quality of and/or access to existing provision within an acceptable distance to the development.

-This step should help the relevant Council department to bid for CIL money towards a specific requirement to be funded.
-As once CIL is adopted, it will be used as the mechanism for offsite contributions for non-strategic sites.

-Sites identified as being below the quality and value thresholds are summarised in Part 3 (p10-11) of the Open Space Standards Paper6.
-Consequently, these sites may benefit most from some form of enhancement.

-There is a need for flexibility to the enhancement of lower quality and/or value sites within proximity to a new housing development.
-In some instances, a better use of resources and investment may be to focus on facilities further away which offer more suitable sites for enhancement as opposed to trying to enhance a site that is not appropriate or cost effective to do so close by.

-In such cases, consider those sites identified as helping to serve 'gaps' in provision (as set in Part 4, p14-15, of the Standards Paper).
+- 4.35 The new population arising from the development will result in increased demand to existing forms of provision; subsequently off-site contributions need to be used to enhance the quality of and/or access to existing provision within an acceptable distance to the development. - 4.36 This step should help the relevant Council department to bid for CIL money towards a specific requirement to be funded.
+As once CIL is adopted, it will be used as the mechanism for off-site contributions for non-strategic sites. - 4.37 Sites identified as being below the quality and value thresholds are summarised in Part 3 (p10-11) of the Open Space Standards Paper6.
+Consequently, these sites may benefit most from some form of enhancement. - 4.38 There is a need for flexibility to the enhancement of lower quality and/or value sites within proximity to a new housing development.
+In some instances, a better use of resources and investment may be to focus on facilities further away which offer more suitable sites for enhancement as opposed to trying to enhance a site that is not appropriate or cost effective to do so close by. - 4.39 In such cases, consider those sites identified as helping to serve 'gaps' in provision (as set in Part 4, p14-15, of the Standards Paper).
 Such sites play an important role in ensuring access to open space provision.
-Similarly, if any key sites of significance are within the accessibility distance to the development, then these sites may be better suited for offsite contributions.
+Similarly, if any key sites of significance are within the accessibility distance to the development, then these sites may be better suited for off-site contributions.
 This will help to ensure efficient use of contributions and maximise enhancements.
-For example, if a prominent park is located close to the development, then an offsite contribution to enhance that site is still warranted as the park site is likely to have a strong attraction and level of use for new residents for a variety of reasons/uses.
+For example, if a prominent park is located close to the development, then an off-site contribution to enhance that site is still warranted as the park site is likely to have a strong attraction and level of use for new residents for a variety of reasons/uses.